jeffmikels/ProPresenter-API/README.md

 ```

 * `presentationPath` is required and it can be structured in one of three ways
-  * It can be a full path to a pro6 file but note that all slashes need to be preceeded by a forward slash in the request.
+  * It can be a full path to a pro6 file but note that all slashes need to be preceeded by a backslash in the request.
-  * It can be the basename of a presentation that exists in the library (eg. `Song 1 Title.pro6`) is good enough... usually.
+  * It can be the basename of a presentation that exists in the library (eg. `Song 1 Title.pro6`) is (sometimes?) good enough.
   * It can be the "playlist location" of the presentation.
 The playlist location is determined according to the order of items in the playlist window, the items are indexed from 0, and groups are sub-indexed with a dot, then presentations inside the playlist are indexed with a colon and a numeral.
 That is, the first presentation of the first playlist is `0:0` and if the first playlist item is a group, the first item of the first playlist of that group is `0.0:0`
   * A presentationPath specified with a playlist address and not a filename seems to be the most reliable.
 * `presentationSlideQuality` is optional.
 It determines the resolution / size of the slide previews sent from ProPresenter.
 If left blank, high quality previews will be sent.
 If set to `0` previews will not be generated at all.
 The remote app asks for quality `25` first and then follows it up with a second request for quality `100`.